Campus Emergency Preparedness Guide for Students Requiring Assistance During an Emergency or Disaster

 - Persons with mobility concerns should seek shelter in a Tornado Safety Area at the time of a Tornado WATCH; DO NOT wait for a Tornado WARNING.

 - Follow the instructions of emergency personnel and public safety officials during an emergency;

-AC Alert, phone, e-mail, My AC and ACs main website are the primary means for notification at Amarillo College.
+AC Alert, phone, e-mail, AC Connect and ACs main website are the primary means for notification at Amarillo College.
 These systems will provide immediate transmission of information regarding an emergency to all affected areas of the College.
 Will your personal electronic device receive AC Alert messages?
 AskAC on each campus can assist you in receiving emergency information and message from the College on your personal communication device.
 (If you included your cell phone number on your student application you are automatically in this system.)

 The AC Police Department is the focal point for operational emergency communications at the college.
 Please make sure the College Police emergency number is entered in your cell phone: 371-5911.